OBSERVABILITY PLATFORM

 Click the three vertical dots to select one of the following options:

-• Duplicate: Click to open the SLO create, populated with the information used to create the existing SLO.
-Update the new SLO and then click Save.
+• Duplicate: Click to open the SLO create drawer, populated with the information used to create the existing SLO.
+Configure the new SLO and then click Save to create the new SLO.

 • Edit: Click to update your SLO using the create drawer.

-• Version history: Review previous versions of this SLO.
+• Version history: Review previous versions of this SLO’s configuration.

 Click Version history to display a panel with two tabs: